robtweed/qewd/up/docs/InteractiveApps.md

 2. A message is sent from a browser using the *ewd-client's send()* method.
 The *send()* method always automatically adds the QEWD Session token to the message behind the scenes.

-3. The message is received by the QEWD back-end, queued and dispatched to an available Worker process
+3. The message is received by the QEWD back-end, queued and dispatched to an available Worker process.
+If a worker process is unavailable and the Worker *poolsize* limit has not yet been reached, the QEWD master process will start a new Worker process.

 4. The QEWD Worker process performs a number of initial tests:
   - does the message include a token?
 If not, an error message is returned immediately to the browser, the message is discarded without any further processing and the Worker process returned to QEWD's Available Worker Pool